polizzilab/NISE/README.md

 tar -xvf hetdict.tar.gz
 ```

-3) Activate your conda environment containing Boltz-1x and run `which boltz` to get the path to the executable you call when running `boltz predict` commands.
+3) Activate your conda environment containing Boltz-1x or Boltz-2x and run `which boltz` to get the path to the executable you call when running `boltz predict` commands.
-You will need to update this path in `run_nise_boltz.py`
+You will need to update this path in `run_nise_boltz1x.py` or `run_nise_boltz2x.py` respectively.

 ### Running NISE: